coil-kt/coil/coil-compose-singleton/README.md

 )
 ```

-`model` can either be the `ImageRequest.data` to load or the `ImageRequest` itself for more complex requests.
+`model` can either be the `ImageRequest.data` to load or the `ImageRequest` itself for complex requests.

 `AsyncImage` supports the same arguments as the standard `Image` composable.
-Additionally, it supports overwriting what's shown for state.
-Here's an example that loads image with a circle crop, crossfade, and overwrites the `loading` state:
+Additionally, it supports setting `placeholder`/`error`/`fallback` painters and `onLoading`/`onSuccess`/`onError` callbacks.
+Here's an example that loads image with a circle crop, crossfade, and sets a placeholder:

 ```kotlin
 AsyncImage(